keithAwarren/MusicPlayr/README.md

 - **Spotify Web API**: Provides access to Spotify's music data, including playlists, tracks, and artist information.
 This API is used to fetch and display music content within the app.
 [Spotify Web API](https://developer.spotify.com/documentation/web-api/)
 - **Axios**: A promise-based HTTP client for making requests to the Spotify API.
 [Axios](https://axios-http.com/) is used to handle data fetching and API interactions.

-### Deployment

-- **GitHub Pages**: A hosting service provided by GitHub that allows you to deploy static sites directly from a GitHub repository.
-- **gh-pages**: A package for deploying to GitHub Pages.
-It helps automate the process of publishing applications to GitHub's hosting service.

 ### Tools

 - **Prettier**: A code formatter that enforces consistent coding styles across the project.
 [Prettier](https://prettier.io/)